PrathikRA/Zeotap-Assignment-2-Real-Time-Data-Processing-System-for-Weather-Monitoring/README.md

 OPENWEATHER_API_KEY = 'your_openweather_api_key_here' # Replace with your actual API key

-CITIES = ['Delhi', 'Mumbai', 'Chennai', 'Bangalore', 'Kolkata', 'Hyderabad'] # You can modify the city list here
+CITIES = ['Karnataka', 'Mangalore', 'Chennai', 'Bangalore', 'Kerala', 'Hyderabad'] # You can modify the city list here

 POLL_INTERVAL = 200